bit-mancer/arduino-cooperative-multitasking/README.md

 #### Thread stack

-The stack size you request when calling `CoopMultitasking::startLoop()` will be increased by 36 bytes (to account for thread context information) and will be 8-byte-aligned (which is a processor/call procedure requirement); therefore, your stack may consume 36-43 bytes more than you request.
+The stack size you request when calling `CoopMultitasking::startLoop()` will be increased by 36 bytes (to account for thread context information) and will be 8-byte-aligned (which is a processor/call procedure requirement); therefore, your stack may consume 36-43 more bytes than you request.
 Protected memory, canaries, etc., are not used, and stack overflows will lead to undefined behavior; that is, corruption of adjacent memory directly _below_ the stack (ARM uses a full descending stack).

 #### Requirement of each loop to explicitly call `delay()`/`yield()`

-The requirement (if you want forward progression across all threads) of calling `delay()` or `yield()` in your loops is for consistency with Arduino's runloop, which doesn't call `yield()` for you in-between iterations:
+The requirement (if you want forward progression across all threads) of calling `delay()` or `yield()` in your loops is for consistency with Arduino's runloop, which doesn't call `yield()` in-between iterations:

 ```cpp
 setup();